Applying for courses

 While lectures (Vorlesungen) are always held in German, you will be able to take a number of tutorials (Übungen) and seminars (Seminare) in English each semester, which will ensure you the opportunity to obtain up to 30 ECTS.

-- Some of your course wishes may be rejected if the maximum capacities for a course will have been exceeded.
-In case we cannot offer you a course, we will make an alternative offer to ensure you will be able to meet the ECTS requirements of your home university.
+- Unfortunately, some of course wishes may be rejected if the maximum capacities for a course will have been exceeded.
+In case we cannot offer you a course, we will try to offer you an alternative course to ensure you will meet the ECTS requirements of your home university.
+This applies to Sociology students and primarily to those from our core partners (if you are usure if our departments have a bilateral agreement, please ask your home coordinator).top

 Applying for other courses at LMU